 Autumn Budget 2024: Umbrella companies hit, Employer NICs hiked, and BADR heading for 18%

-Rachel Reeves today hit both umbrella and limited company contractors at Autumn Budget 2024, as part of a £40billion tax hike.
+Rachel Reeves today hit both umbrella and limited company contractors at Autumn Budget 2024, as part of a £40billion tax raid.

-In her budget speech, the chancellor said the government would hit “umbrella companies” who “exploit workers” from April 6th 2026.
+In her budget speech, the chancellor said the government would move against “umbrella companies” who “exploit workers” from April 6th 2026.

-Alongside “going after” tax avoidance scheme promoters, Reeves said the umbrella crackdown would raise £6.5billion a year.
+Alongside HMRC modernisation, recruitment, and “going after” tax avoidance scheme promoters, Reeves said the umbrella crackdown would raise £6.5billion.

 ‘Umbrella market non-compliance’